“The ability to fantasize is the ability to survive.”

 “…all of them were blurted out of sight by the ravenous creature inside the door, the sardonic, silk-clad, tentacled, ravenous, awful monster of fat legs, thin legs, breasts, lips and torsos, of armpits and crotches and other nausea, of bargains and basements and pants half off…”

 All of these Bradbury articles and stories — and many more — are reproduced in The Earliest Bradbury in full facsimile form, as they were originally published in amateur fanzines.
 Most of these artifacts have never been available outside the musty archives of fanatical collectors of early fan history.
-This 160+ page, lavishly illustrated hardcover will be initially issued in a limit printing of 100 copies, with expected delivery in July 2020.
+This 160+ page, lavishly illustrated hardcover has been initially issued in a limit printing of 100 copies.

 The Earliest Bradbury